Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

 8. Set species property back to proper one:
    `MATCH (n:protein {species: 'Ranio derio'}) SET n.species = 'Danio rerio';`

 9. Now it is your turn to devise a new Cypher query.

 Your query should end in a RETURN statement rather than change a property.
+We highly reccomend that your query return node(s).
+This will make the contributing guide smoother.
 We will use this query in the next step to create a new webpage that returns and presents the results of this query on ProteinWeaver's user interface.
+Here are some examples:
+- What are top 10 proteins that have the highest degree number?
+- What proteins have the most ProGo edges?
+- What are the top 10 least annotated GO terms?

 ## Step 4: Setting up Local Development